lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/alignment distance/README.md

 呒没多少人-垃海
 score: 0.28031292650848627
 ```
-- The length difference of the two sentences has big impact on the final similarity score.
+- The length difference of the two sentences has big impact on the final similarity score (because it is got by dividing the aligned length which is at least the length of the longer sentence/string).

 ```
 Sentence Alignment:  119